Engee documentation

 This parameter leads to a temperature-dependent decrease in the conductivity of the MOSFET at high gate voltage.

-The surface roughness scattering factor is assumed to depend exponentially on temperature: , where is the value of the Surface roughness scattering factor and is the value of the Surface roughness scattering temperature exponent.
+It is assumed that the scattering coefficient of the surface roughness exponentially depends on temperature: , where — this is the value of the Surface roughness scattering factor parameter, and — the value of the Surface roughness scattering temperature exponent parameter.

 Dependencies